Estradiol/norethindrone (By mouth)

 - Pregnancy after menopause is not likely, but if you think you could be pregnant, tell your doctor.
 This medicine could harm an unborn baby.

-- Tell your doctor if you have kidney disease, heart disease, asthma, diabetes, endometriosis, epilepsy, migraine headaches, porphyria, lupus, an underactive thyroid, high blood pressure, or high cholesterol.
-Tell your doctor if you have ever had liver problems caused by pregnancy or estrogen, if you smoke, or if you had a hysterectomy.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, heart disease, asthma, diabetes, endometriosis, epilepsy, migraine headaches, porphyria, lupus, thyroid problems, edema (swelling), hereditary angioedema, high blood pressure, seizures, high cholesterol, or a history of cancer.
+Tell you doctor if you have had your uterus (womb) removed (hysterectomy).
+Tell your doctor if you have had liver problems caused by pregnancy or estrogen, if you smoke, or if you are having surgery that will require inactivity for a long time.

 - This medicine may cause the following problems: